Reader Question: Cancer Diagnosis Should Be Avoided- Published on Sat, Sep 01, 2001

 It is inappropriate to use ICD-9 codes that describe malignant neoplasms before the pathology report returns, as this could label the patient incorrectly should the pathology report return negative, even in one location.
 Also, using "neoplasm of uncertain behavior" codes also is incorrect, because a neoplasm's behavior is deemed uncertain only when the pathology report indicates atypia or dysplasia.
 Since the report hasn't returned, these codes should not be used.

 The correct ICD-9 codes cannot be determined until the pathology report returns.
 If the claim must be sent in before that, only the appropriate signs and symptoms codes should be used.
-By using modifier -59 on the bronchoscopy and [...]
+By using modifier -59 on the bronchoscopy and linking accurate ICD-9 codes to the appropriate procedures, the chances of gaining additional reimbursement increase.
+If the carrier persists in [...]